Kazmirchuk/nats-tcl/examples/README.md

 # Examples
+All examples assume that you have the NATS server running on localhost and default TCP port 4222.

 The examples cover only basic use cases, so for more details you can look into the tests.
 1. [hello_nats.tcl](hello_nats.tcl) - basic publishing and subscribing
 2. [requests.tcl](requests.tcl) - sending requests and responding to them; using lambdas for callbacks